12 Best Scuba Regulators in 2025 | Complete Buyer’s Guide

-Whether you are a brand new diver or a seasoned veteran, a once-a-year-on-vacation diver or weekend warrior spending every free minute in the water, knowing which regulator will fit your needs is important.
-You don’t want to overspend and buy a piece of equipment that you’ll never benefit from, nor do you want to buy a regulator that you’ll have to replace next year.
+Whether you are a brand new diver or a seasoned veteran, a once-a-year-on-vacation diver or weekend warrior spending every free minute in the water, knowing which of many scuba regulators will fit your needs is important.

 In our buyer’s guide beneath the reviews, we break down what to look for when buying a regulator, all the ins and outs, and maybe even simplify some of those tricky terms you’ll find on online message boards or at your local dive shop.